Joseph A. “Joe” Kann

 Arthur F. McClellan Jr.

-Arthur McClellan is head of supplier diversity for Valeo, a major Tier I automotive supplier.
-Over the course of his career, he has held a variety of positions including managing partner at Diversity In Promotions; director of business development at Rickman Enterprise Group; purchasing manager at General Motors; supplier diversity manager at General Motors; senior buyer at General Motors; purchasing director at the City of Pontiac; and vice president of Land Acquisition at the Farbman Group.
-McClellan served as a city councilman for the City of Pontiac from 2003-09.
-He was elected president of the Pontiac City Council by his colleagues and served in this position from 2006-09.
-McClellan is currently a member of the board of directors of Habitat for Humanity of Oakland County, CARE House of Oakland County, Michigan Minority Supplier Development Council, Pontiac Alumni Foundation and Detroit Community Schools.
-He attended the University of Michigan, graduating with a bachelor’s degree in general studies.
-McClellan continued his educational pursuits at the University of Michigan and graduated with a master’s degree in urban planning followed by an MBA from the University of Phoenix.
+Arthur McClellan is director of supplier diversity and development at Lear Corp., a major Tier I automotive supplier.
+Over the course of his career, McClellan has held a variety of positions including head of supplier diversity at Valeo; managing partner at Diversity in Promotions; director of business development at Rickman Enterprise Group; purchasing manager at General Motors; supplier diversity manager at General Motors; senior buyer at General Motors; purchasing director at the City of Pontiac; and vice president of land acquisition at the Farbman Group.
+He served as a city councilman for the city of Pontiac from 2003-09.
+McClellan was elected president of the Pontiac City Council by his colleagues and served in this position from 2006-09.
+He is currently a member of the board of directors of Habitat for Humanity of Oakland County, CARE House of Oakland County, Michigan Minority Supplier Development Council, Pontiac Alumni Foundation, SME Education Foundation and Detroit Community Schools.
+McClellan attended the University of Michigan where he graduated with a bachelor’s degree in general studies.
+McClellan continued his educational pursuits at the University of Michigan and graduated with a master’s degree in urban planning followed by a master’s degree in business administration from the University of Phoenix.
+SME Member Since 2021

 Chris Rake is the vice president of programs for FIRST (For Inspiration and Recognition of Science and Technology), a nonprofit dedicated to advancing STEM education using mentor- based research and robotics programs that build science, engineering and technology skills.
 Rake is a champion of growth for FIRST programs worldwide.
 He and the programs’ team are responsible for the strategic planning and development of the overall content and experience of FIRST LEGO League, FIRST Tech Challenge and FIRST Robotics Competition, including hosting two annual World Championships.
 Prior to joining FIRST, Rake had 19 years of experience leading complex cross-team architectures and initiatives in the areas of data acquisition, embedded control and industrial systems as a chief engineer at NI.
 His background includes board-level design, programmable logic design, firmware design, manufacturing test software design and project management.
 Outside of work, Rake volunteers as a mentor with FIRST and as a unit leader with the Boy Scouts of America.
 He received his bachelor’s degree in electrical engineering, with highest honors, from the Georgia Institute of Technology.